AnupCloud/KMeans-Clustering/README.md

  K-Means Clustering - Unsupervised Machine Learning
 Task: From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

-Libraries Used: Scikit Learn, Pandas, Numpy
+.Libraries Used: Scikit Learn, Pandas, Numpy

-Dataset: Iris Dataset
+.Dataset: Iris Dataset

-Complete Video Link: YouTube:
+.Complete Video Link: YouTube: